 Paper 1

-Our first main paper (minimum 1200 words, submitted via email) asks you to come to terms with multiple texts and put them into conversation with each other.
+Our first main paper (minimum 1200 words, submitted via email) asks you to analyze multiple texts and put them into conversation with each other.
 You can work with any combination of Rogers, Barrett, Myers, Lynch, Ratnayake, Schalk, Febos, and Loofbourow, and you are also welcome to use other texts from outside of class.
 Include at least two texts overall and at least one of our class texts.

 Much of the paper will continue the work you did on our short Rhetorical Analysis papers, and you are welcome to draw on that writing for this paper.
-So, as you work with these , it will help to perform our rhetorical analysis and “coming to terms” moves as you put the texts into conversation:
+Your paper should continue to perform our rhetorical analysis moves as you analyze the texts and put them into conversation:

-• Articulate the main purpose or argument of the texts, and capture important parts of the author’s thinking;
+• Articulate the main purpose or argument of the texts, and capture important parts of the author’s thinking: reasoning evidence, examples, counterarguments, etc.;

 • Quote keywords and passages from the texts, explaining their significance;